Four Season Safari Lodge is set in one of Africa's most fascinating safari areas - the Serengeti

 Drinks included: Drinks are not included in the accommodation price; you can expect to pay about US$5 for a beer and US$40 for a bottle of wine.

-Wellbeing: Four Seasons Safari Lodge has a comprehensive Spa with six treatment rooms.
+Wellbeing: Four Seasons Safari Lodge Serengeti has a comprehensive spa with six treatment rooms.
 Trained therapists offer a variety of treatments for couples and singles including massages, facials and manicures.See more ideas for Wellbeing in Tanzania

-Attitude towards children: Children of all ages are welcome at the Four Seasons Safari Lodge.
+Attitude towards children: Children of 8 years old or more are welcome at the Four Seasons Safari Lodge.

 Power supply: Generator

-Communications: Every room has high speed internet access, but you’ll need your own laptop to use this.
-Alternatively, the lodge’s business centre offers computers and internet access.
+Communications: Every room has high-speed internet access, through a fixed cable or WiFi, but you’ll need your own laptop to use this.
+Alternatively, the lodge’s business centre has computers for guests to use with internet access.

 TV & radio: Each guest room is fitted with satellite TV.